koureasstavros/TheLittleBaby/README.md

 **The Little Baby** is a minimalist language model crafted entirely in **pure Python using just Numpy / CuPy**.
 It requires no external packages, libraries, or frameworks to function.
 Both **training** and **inference** are achieved through low-level operations and hand-built logic — making this project ideal for educational deep dives and experimental tinkering.

 This repository is designed to reveal the **inner mechanics** of a GPT-style transformer model and demystify the "magic" behind modern language models through readable and hackable code.

+## 💖 Sponsor

+This project is freely available to everyone, but your support as a sponsor can make a real difference.
+By sponsoring, you help us unlock the resources needed to explore new experimental directions—ranging from advanced attention mechanisms to richer network architectures, parameter tuning, and hyperparameter optimization.
+Our long-term goal is to scale these efforts to well-known, larger datasets and push the boundaries of what’s possible.

+[🏷️ Sponshor this Project through GitHub](https://github.com/sponsors/koureasstavros) --and let your support shine through GitHub.

+[🏷️ Sponshor this Project through PayPal](https://www.paypal.com/donate/?hosted_button_id=E6E5D545H683E) --If you're looking for a donation platform other than GitHub.

 ## 🎯 Audience